-PLEASE NOTE: All entrants must supply their own crew (minimum 1 person), vehicle, and food for the entirety of this event (no exceptions), along with a minimum of one 5-gallon water cooler, one 7-gallon water carrier and a medium-large sized ice chest.
+PLEASE NOTE: All entrants must supply their own crew (minimum 1 person), vehicle, and food for the entirety of this event (no exceptions), along with a minimum of 12 gallons of water and 30lbs of ice.
 There will be three stationary ICE & WATER replenishing points within the first 50 miles (approx.) of the course and a roving replenishment vehicle on the back 50 miles.
 Read below for complete details.

 Unique, date & event specific buckles to all 100 Mile finishers